Upspin Access Control

 delete items from this directory, even the owner (except that

-These rights override any granted by higher-level Access
+These rights override any granted by higher-level `Access` files.

 In particular, even though there is no explicit delete right granted here, this